AI-Migrant/mass-madness/README.md

 # An experiment on making humans accept being treated as animals—and be grateful for it—while respecting the persecutors.

+What was originally committed by one notorious regime is now joined by many.

 ---
 **Partial account of the on-going persecution**